dgheig/API-2021-HTTP-Infra/README.md

   * Using a docker container as a build environement:

     ```bash
+    # The following instructions are run from the cpp/ folder
     # Build the build environment image
     docker build -f build.Dockerfile -t res-crow-build .
     # Mount the sources and build.
 The binary will then be available in the sources' folder